MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/use-the-new-availability-group-dialog-box-sql-server-management-studio.md

 ---
 title: "New Availability Group Dialog Box in SSMS"
-description: Learn about how to use the 'New Availability Group' dialog box of SQL Server Management Studio to configure an Always On availability group. ms.custom: "seo-lt-2019" ms.date: "05/17/2016" ms.prod: sql
+description: Learn how to use the New Availability Group dialog box of SQL Server Management Studio to configure an Always On availability group. ms.custom: "seo-lt-2019" ms.date: "05/17/2016" ms.prod: sql